Lpaydat/nodeVSA/README.md

 ## Filtering Results

-You can add search criteria via command line argument:
+You can filter search results by adding your search criteria as a command line argument:

   `node nodeVSA {search criteria as a string}`